 What is a raster image?

-Although you can make a vector image similar as a photograph, but the refinement of blended colors, shadows, shading, and gradient like elements make it impossible to get an actual representation of a photograph with vectors.
+Although you can make a vector image similar to a photograph, the refinement of blended colors, shadows, shading, and gradient-like elements makes it impossible to get an actual representation of a photograph with vectors.

 What is a vector image?

 Vector files are constructed of points and lines to create paths.
-These files can be scaled (height or width wise) without losing quality.
-This capability makes vector files the best format for icons, illustrations or company logos, as the single file can be used for designs ranging from a mobile app to a large billboard without reducing quality or increasing file size.
-The vector-based or SVG files allows images like illustrations, logos, and icons to be used in web development or other apps.
+These files can be scaled (height or width-wise) without losing quality.
+This capability makes vector files the best format for icons, illustrations, or company logos, as the single file can be used for designs ranging from a mobile app to a large billboard without reducing quality or increasing file size.
+The vector-based or SVG files allow images like illustrations, logos, and icons to be used in web development or other apps.

 When should you choose raster or vector?

-Some time you need to combine raster and vector images together, such as you need to create a pamphlet, which might include a vector based corporate logo and a photo of any scene or object such as a person (raster).
+Sometimes you need to combine raster and vector images together, such as you need to create a pamphlet, which might include a vector-based corporate logo and a photo of any scene or object such as a person (raster).
 It is now possible by using layout software such as InDesign, QuarkXpress.
 Illustrator and Photoshop can also be used to combine raster and vector images.